 A wide range of opportunities for scholarly work await you at Baystate Medical Center’s Department of Psychiatry.

-You will find skilled and supportive mentors for research projects at Baystate.
-Many of our faculty are principal or co-investigators on research grants in such diverse areas as renal palliative care, treatment of adolescent depression, access to psychiatric care, medical education, alcohol withdrawal, ADHD, and motivational interviewing.
+You will find skilled and supportive mentors for scholarly projects at Baystate.
+Many of our faculty are principal or co-investigators on research grants in such diverse areas as renal palliative care, treatment of adolescent depression, access to psychiatric care, medical education, alcohol withdrawal, ADHD, motivational interviewing and mindfulness.

 For example, Dr. Bruce Waslick, who teaches the research methods course, was a member of the TADS Cooperative Group which has published a large scale controlled study on treatment of adolescent depression.
 He has also been the site director for Field Trials of DSM 5 child and adolescent psychiatric diagnoses.
 We were one of four such sites nationally.